-B. Cost Sharing or Matching.
+C. Cost Sharing or Matching.

-This Program requires an applicant to leverage resources through cost sharing or matching as described below.
+This Program requires cost sharing or matching as described below.

 Generally, federal sources are not allowed to be used as cost share or match unless otherwise permitted by a program's authorizing statute.

 There is no matching requirement for SHOP; however, the Grantee is required to leverage resources for the cost of construction and/or rehabilitation of self-help homeownership housing units assisted with SHOP grant funds, and for any other program costs that are not funded with SHOP grant funds.
 Refer to SHOP NOFA "Rating Factor 4: Leveraging Resources."